penguintutor/neopixel-gui/INSTALL.md

 ## Upgrade instructions

-If you installed the software from git then you can update to the latest version at any time by changing into the neopixel folder and issuing a
+If you installed the software from git then you can update to the latest version at any time by changing into the neopixel folder and issuing

 ```bash
 git pull